iamlemec/fastreg/README.md

 <br />

 Fast sparse regressions with advanced formula syntax.
 Good for high-dimensional fixed effects.
+Installation and usage are described below.
+Detailed documentation can be found [further down](#documentation).

 **New**: generalized linear models and maximum likelihood estimation with JAX.